elgoesto/FinalProject/REPORT.md

 <img src="https://github.com/elgoesto/FinalProject/blob/master/doc/database_struct.png" width=600>
 </br></br>

+### Acivities
 One of the activities in the DESIGN.md document is left out.
 This was an activity with an overview of friends.

-## Decisions
-The change of database structure was necessay to make a logical and fast search method.
-Leaving the overview of friends out and the function to add friends was due to a lack of time.
-Now you can search on username only.
-With more time that would defenitely be a function of the app.
-But after all, BookBase is an easy to use and neat app.
+This was left out because the function to add friends to you friends list was not in the MVP.
+This function is not necessary for the functionallity of the app, so it is not that bad.</br></br>

+### Layout
+The intention was to create a simple/userfriendly app, With a logical and smooth interface.
+It turned out to be a logical interface but the buttons at the bottom of the screen to navigate trough the diffrent pages are awful.
+Due to streching of the images they look ugly.
+This was the result of using layout_weight, but they were functional so I spent my time on other parts of this project.